-This tasty and nutritious salad is a summer staple at my house.
-It’s so fresh and flavorful!
+This tasty salad is a summer staple at my house.
+It's so fresh and flavorful!
 I like to serve it to guests because I can make it in advance.
 But I also serve it often to my family.

 I love asparagus but have always served it warm.
-I love roasted asparagus and steamed asparagus.
+I love roasted asparagus and steamed asparagus (or microwave asparagus).
 The idea of serving it chilled in a salad has never occurred to me.
-Until I was served a delicious asparagus salad at a dinner party.
+Until I was served a delicious asparagus salad at a dinner party a few years ago.

-You’ll only need a few simple ingredients to make this tasty asparagus salad (the exact measurements are listed in the recipe card below.
+You'll only need a few simple ingredients to make this tasty asparagus salad.
+The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need: